 In Minneapolis, German roots run deep.
 We’re proud to represent our heritage and we want to have some fun doing it!

-Oktoberfest in Minneapolis is our time to bust out the Lederhosen and display our secret love for polka music.
-Luckily, Oktoberfest isn’t the only time we get to indulge in spaetzle and drink beer out of a boot.
-We’ve got plenty of authentic, delicious German restaurants to keep the Oktoberfest party going all year round.
-Check out the absolute best places in Minneapolis to grab a sausage and celebrate Oktoberfest!
+Why not indulge in some spaetzle and drink beer out of a boot?
+In Minneapolis, there are plenty of authentic, delicious German restaurants to satisfy your international cravings!
+Check out the absolute best places in Minneapolis to grab a sausage and get a taste of Germany.

 Das boot!
 In German, this means “the boat.”
 At Gasthof’s, this means a giant boot full of beer that you pass around the table.
 Don’t forget to follow the rules!
 (They take their beer drinking seriously.)
-Gasthof’s is also the perfect spot for authentic German food, music and of course…Oktoberfest!
-Their Oktoberfest celebration is unlike any other.
-From September 22 - October 14, 2017, gather under their giant tent, grab some food and beer, listen to live polka music and dance the night away.
+Gasthof’s is the perfect spot for a night of authentic German food and live music.
+They also have a killer Oktoberfest celebration.

 Enjoy fresh, authentic German cuisine at the Black Forest Inn!
 They specialize in making their own bratwurst, spaetzel, breads and pastries and all of their recipes and techniques come from a German native.
-Be sure not to miss their Ten Days of Oktoberfest!
-From September 29 - October 8, 2017, celebrate German heritage by taking part in their themed celebrations like Prost!
-Night, Yodeling Night, Fake German Accent Night, Drain the Keg Night and more.
-Enjoy German food, beer and live music.
+They've won a number of awards for their truly authentic cuisine and incredible outdoor patio.

 New Bohemia likes to call themselves the “New American Craft Bier Hall.”
 They’ve taken the traditional, German craft bier house and made it their own with unique, modern twists.
 You won’t find any artificial flavorings or nitrates, but you will find high-quality and incredibly tasty meats and other delicacies.
 They offer classic, adventurous, premium and vegan wursts to suite your palate!
 Stick to the basics with a classic wurst or step outside your comfort zone and try alligator, wild boar, rattlesnake or smoked duck.
 Don’t forget about their giant Bavarian pretzels (when we say giant, we mean it!) and great beer list.

 Owned by a native from Germany, the baked goods at Aki’s Bread Haus are the closest thing you can find to the real deal in Minneapolis!
-Freshly baked bread, rolls, pretzels and pastries fill this sunshine-filled shop with warm, delicious smells.
+Freshly baked bread, rolls, pretzels and pastries can be found (and certainly smelled) in this sunshine-filled shop.
 Grab a cup of coffee and some streusel and enjoy the beauty of this small German bakery.
 Check their daily offerings to see what’s in store!